-The LinkChecker Python program has been an effective offline method to recursively check websites from the command line.
+The LinkChecker Python 3 program is an effective offline or online method to recursively check websites from the command line.

 Internal/external links are tested recursively.
 This example is for a Jekyll website running on my laptop: